-Input Type Default Description form 1 • 2 • 3 0 This is an advanced feature that allows you to slice your steps into two or three parts and create musical song forms like AAAB or ABAC.
+Input Туре Default Description form 1 • 2 • 3 0 This is an advanced feature that allows you to slice your steps into two or three parts and create musical song forms like AAAB or ABAC.
 Each of the parts A, B or C are then played according to the playmode.
 The form AAAB, for example, creates a 32 step form from just 16 steps, by playing the first 8 steps three times and then the second 8 steps once.
-The following forms are available: 0 A (forms are basically deactivated) 1 AAAB 2 AABB 3 ABAC 4 AAABAAAC 5 AB 6 AAB direction 0 Notes: The splitting of the steps into parts takes place after accounting for startstep and endstep.
+The following forms are available: 0 A (forms are basically deactivated) 1 AAAB 2 AABB 3 ABAC 4 AAABAAAC 5 AB 6 AAB Notes: The splitting of the steps into parts takes place after accounting for startstep and endstep.
 Forms with A, B and C split the pattern into three parts.
 These parts can only be of equal size if the number of steps is dividable by 3, of course.
 The pattern AB is really not the same as A, e.g when direction is set 1 (reverse).
-In that case each of the parts is played backwards, but the parts themselves move forwards on your steps.
-Sets the general direction in which the sequencer moves through the steps.
-0 means forwards and 1 means backwards. pingpong 0 If set to 1 , the sequencer will change the direction every time it reaches the start or end of the sequence.
+In that case each of the parts is played backwards, but the parts themselves move forwards on your steps. direction 0 Sets the general direction in which the sequencer moves through the steps.
+0 means forwards and 1 means backwards. pingpong 0 If set to 1, the sequencer will change the direction every time it reaches the start or end of the sequence.

 Input Туре Default Description pattern 1 • 2 • 3 0 Selects one of a list of movement patterns.
 That way, the sequence steps are not played in sophisticated movement.
-Available pattern are: linear order but in a more 0 go step by step to the sequence (normal) $\rightarrow$ 1 two steps forward, one step backward $\rightarrow \rightarrow \leftarrow$ 2 double step forward, one step backward $\Rightarrow \leftarrow$ 3 double step forward, double step backward, single step forward $\Rightarrow \Leftarrow \rightarrow$ 4 double step forward, single step forward, double step backward, single step forward $\Rightarrow$ $\rightarrow$ $\leftarrow$ $\rightarrow$ 5 random single step forward or backward $\leftrightarrow$ 6 go forward by a small random number of steps $\rightarrow \times$ ?
-7 random jump to any allowed (other) note \$ autoreset 1•2•3 0 If set to non-zero, automatically issues a reset (just like a trigger to reset ) every N clock tic ks. metricsaver 1 The Metric Saver the helps you to reliably come back to your original metric and time after plat of parameters that change the played number of steps in the sequence.
-These are: starts changed interactively), form, direction, pingpong, pattern, autoreset and repeats and Therefore it counts the actual number of clock cycles since the last external reset (or syste these features are deactivated, it snaps back the clock to the position it would have been played around with all the funny stuff.
-That way, during a live performance, you can safely play around with all this polymetric and stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the metric saver is turned on by default.
-But you can disable it by setting the parameter to the position of the parameter to the metric saver is turned on by default. step, endstep (also when skips of individual steps. m start).
-And when all of by now if you never had otherwise time disrupting he rest of the "band".
+Available pattern are: linear order but in a o go step by step to the sequence (normal) \rightarrow 1 two steps forward, one step backward $\rightarrow \rightarrow \leftarrow$ 2 double step forward, one step backward $\Rightarrow \leftarrow$ double step forward, double step backward, single step forward $\Rightarrow \Leftarrow \rightarrow$ 4 double step forward, single step forward, double step backward, single step forward $\Rightarrow \rightarrow \Leftarrow \rightarrow$ 5 random single step forward or backward \leftrightarrow 6 go forward by a small random number of steps → × ?
+7 random jump to any allowed (other) note \$ autoreset 1 • 2 • 3 0 If set to non-zero, automatically issues a reset (just like a trigger to reset) every N clock tick ks. metricsaver 1 The Metric Saver The helps you to reliably come back to your original metric and time after playing around with of parameters that change the played number of steps in the sequence.
+These are: startstep, endstep (a changed interactively), form, direction, pingpong, pattern, autoreset and repeats and skips of individu.
+Therefore it counts the actual number of clock cycles since the last external reset (or system start).
+And wh these features are deactivated, it snaps back the clock to the position it would have been by now if you n played around with all the funny stuff.
+That way, during a live performance, you can safely play around with all this polymetric and otherwise time d stuff and as soon as you clean up your mess - voila: you are back on track and in sync with the rest of the "back the metric saver is turned on by default.
+But you can disable it by setting the parameter to 0.